SashaNasonova/geeQuicklooks/README.md

 import ee
 ee.Authenticate()
 ```
 Follow instructions to authenticate gee.
 Once the account has been authenticated you should be ready to go.
-To get out of the python commands press Ctrl + Z.
+To get out of the python commands press Ctrl + Z or exit().

 A note on gdal
 ---------------------